GET TAX RELIEF NOW!

 Who This Checklist Is For

-This Checklist Applies to You If
+This Checklist Applies to You If:

-• You own or operate an S corporation that has missed payroll tax deposits
+● You own or operate an S corporation that has missed payroll tax deposits.

-• You have received an IRS notice about unpaid payroll taxes
+● You have received an IRS notice about unpaid payroll taxes.

-This Checklist Does NOT Apply to
+This Checklist Does NOT Apply to:

-• C-corporations, sole proprietors, or partnerships (different liability rules apply)
+● C-corporations, sole proprietors, or partnerships (different liability rules apply)

-• Businesses with no employees or no payroll obligations
+● Businesses with no employees or no payroll obligations

-• State-level payroll tax issues only (state rules differ from federal)
+● State-level payroll tax issues only (state rules differ from federal)

 What Matters Most

 The IRS focuses on identifying who was responsible for payroll deposits and whether the business can currently pay.
 The single biggest leverage point is acting before the IRS issues a notice of federal tax lien or begins levy actions, because once those occur, your options narrow dramatically.
 The IRS will not reduce liability based on hardship or mistake.
 Voluntary action taken before IRS contact demonstrates cooperation rather than evasion.
-What exacerbates the
+What exacerbates the situation quickly: continued non-compliance after the first debt is identified, mixing personal and business finances, or destroying payroll records.

 The Checklist

-1. Step 1: Determine the Exact Amount Owed and Tax Periods Involved
+Step 1: Determine the Exact Amount Owed and Tax Periods Involved

 Contact your payroll processor or accountant and request complete records of all missed payroll tax deposits, including the dates they were due and the total amount.